A re you looking to start a blog with the best blogging platform there is? Then you need to know how to install WordPress!

 On the next screen you will see a field, where you will have to enter your database name and then click Create Database.

 Next, you need a username and password for your database.
-Scroll down on your MySQL database page to users and enter your username and password, then click on Create User button.
+Scroll down on your MySQL page to users and enter your database username and database password, then click on Create User button.

-Now you need to add the username you created to the database.
+Now you need to add the database username that you created.
 To do that, scroll down to Add User to a Database then select the username and the database you created and then click on Add.

 Then, select all privileges and then click on Make Changes button.
 Note down your database name and MySQL username and password.